raniejade/strikt/index.md

 ## Installation

-Kirk is available from jcenter.
+Strikt is available from jcenter.
 Add the following to your `build.gradle`.

 ```groovy